SDGforskning/sdg-strings/SDG10_query_action_WoS.md

     "offer*" OR "heighten*"
      )
 NEAR
-   "egalitar* OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*" NEAR/5
+   "egalitar*" OR "anti discriminat*" OR "antidiscriminat*" OR "non-discriminat*" NEAR/5
         ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR "treaties" OR "strateg*" OR "framework$" OR "instrument$" OR "governance" OR "practice$" OR "action*" OR "rule"